NanoComp/meep/doc/docs/FAQ.md

 Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to supercomputers.
 [Conda packages](Installation/#conda-packages) are available for Linux and macOS.
 Meep can also be installed on Windows using the open-source [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.
 See [Installation](Installation) for details.

 Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
 Installation shell scripts are available for [Ubuntu 16.04](http://ab-initio.mit.edu/~oskooi/meep_discuss/build_meep_python_mpi.sh) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).

-Meep is also available preinstalled on Ubuntu on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
-To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).

 ### Guile is installed, but configure complains that it can't find `guile`